St Mary the Virgin – Gissing

-Hundreds of miracles are attributed to her: an influential collection of these was made by Anselm, Abbot of Bury St Edmunds in the early twelfth century, around about the time this church was built.
+Hundreds of miracles are attributed to her: an influential collection of these was made by Anselm, Abbot of Bury St Edmunds in the early 12th century, around about the time this church was built.

 The age of Gissing Church

-The church itself is early, probably dating from between 1050AD and 1120, one indicator being the double-splay bull's eye windows in the tower.
-These are typical Saxo-Norman feature; built in the Saxon tradition during the Norman period.
+The church itself probably dates from between 1050 and 1120, one indicator being the 3 double-splay bull's eye windows in the tower which are a typical Saxo-Norman features, built in the Saxon tradition during the Norman period.